 Can you tell us about the Warm Bodies series?

 It’s the story of a dead man finding his way back to life, a monster recovering his humanity.
 It’s about lonely, broken people finding each other and working together to revive a dead world.
-Or if you’ve gotta keep things light…a zombie love story.
+Or if you’ve got to keep things light… a zombie love story.

 Could people read each individual book without reading the others?